Courtney Hodges: World War II

-After the end of World War II in Europe on May 7, 1945, Hodges and the First Army were ordered to prepare to be sent the Pacific Theater for the proposed invasion of Japan in late 1945 to March 1946.
-However, that move became unnecessary when the Japanese Empire surrendered, with the official surrender documents signed in Tokyo Bay on September 2, 1945.
-Hodges was one of the very few individuals present at the surrenders of both Nazi Germany in Reims, France, and of the Japanese Empire at Tokyo Bay.
+After the end of World War II in Europe on 7 May 1945, Hodges and the First Army were ordered to prepare to be sent the Pacific Theater for the proposed invasion of Japan in late 1945 to March 1946.
+However, that move became unnecessary when the Empire of Japan surrendered, with the official surrender documents signed in Tokyo Bay on 2 September 1945.
+Hodges was one of the very few individuals present at the surrenders of both Nazi Germany in Reims, France, and of the Empire of Japan at Tokyo Bay.

 Post-war life

 After World War II, Hodges continued command of First Army at Fort Jay at Governors Island, New York, until his retirement in March 1949.
 He later acted as the Military Advisor to Sir Owen Dixon, United Nations Mediator to Kashmir.

 Personal life

-On June 22, 1928, Hodges married a young widow, Mildred Lee Hodges (Mildred Lee Buchner).
+On 22 June 1928, Hodges married a young widow, Mildred Lee Hodges (Mildred Lee Buchner).
 He reportedly courted her by inviting her along to walk his dog and go shooting.
 They had no children.